-The Oliver Travel Trailers' design was inspired from years of using other travel trailers and making every aspect better quality, more efficient and easier to use.
+The Oliver Travel Trailers' design was inspired by years of using other travel trailers and making every aspect better quality, more efficient and easier to use.
 See the information below about how the design of our trailers will benefit you.

-We have not seen a comparable travel trailer design that provides the level of extreme weather protection that the Oliver has from the elements.
-With the double hull you have similar attributes of double pane windows & we combine that with the standard Dometic Penguin 2 13,500 BTU Furnace (on the Elite II - Elite I has a 11k btu furnace), the inside of the Oliver will be warm even in cold temperatures.
+We have not seen a comparable travel trailer design that provides the level of extreme weather protection that Oliver has from the elements.
+With the double hull, you have similar attributes of double pane windows & we combine that with the standard Dometic Penguin 2 13,500 BTU Furnace (on the Elite II - Elite I has a 11k BTU furnace), the inside of the Oliver will be warm even in cold temperatures.
 Additional composite materials built into the shells combined with the use of reflective and insulating materials and an air gap between the 2 shells not only helps keep the interior at comfortable levels it also helps to prevent condensation from forming on the inside.